 Change Requests

 Change Requests are how you contribute data to FrontierNav.
-They are similar to pull requests on or merge requests on other version control services like GitHub and GitLab.
+They are similar to pull requests on GitHub and merge requests on GitLab.

 View change requests